 Towards Healthcare

-The global 5G healthcare market size is estimated to grow from USD 41.89 billion in 2022 to surpass around USD 266.60 billion by 2032, registering at a double digit CAGR of 20.82% between 2023 and 2032, as a result of the rising preference for patient-centred care and rising adoption of remote surgeries.
+The global 5G healthcare market size is predicted to expand from USD 70.94 billion in 2025 to USD 389.19 billion by 2034, growing at a CAGR of 20.82% during the forecast period from 2025 to 2034, as a result of the rising preference for patient-centred care and rising adoption of remote surgeries.

 Report Highlights